Bone Density Testing The Woodlands, TX

 T score – This number shows the amount of bone you have compared to a young adult of the same gender with peak bone mass.
 A score above -1 is considered normal.
 A score between -1 and -2.5 is classified as osteopenia, the first stage of bone loss.
 A score below -2.5 is defined as osteoporosis.
 It is used to estimate your risk of developing a fracture.

 Z score – This number reflects the amount of bone you have compared to other people in your age group and of the same size and gender.
 If it is unusually high or low, it may indicate a need for further medical tests.

 If you are a post-menopausal woman and have never been tested for bone loss, contact the Women’s Centre for Well Being to schedule testing.
-Additionally, If you are concerned about your risk for osteoporosis, please call to schedule a consultation and testing with Dr. Gregory Eads at his office in Woodlands, TX.
+Additionally, If you are concerned about your risk for osteoporosis, please call to schedule a consultation and testing with Dr. Gregory Eads at his gynecology office in The Woodlands, TX.